kidrono/PyTorch-FashionMNIST/README.md

 # PyTorch-FashionMNIST
-computer vision with pytorch, based on the pytorch course by Daniel Bourke
+Computer vision with PyTorch, based on the PyTorch course by Daniel Bourke